-The Board last reviewed and confirmed their approval of the Statement of Investment Policies on December 16, 2019, including the target asset mix.
-In addition to the target asset mix, the actual asset mix as at December 31, 2019 is shown in the table below:
+The Board last reviewed and confirmed their approval of the Statement of Investment Policies on March 18, 2020, including the target asset mix.
+In addition to the target asset mix, the actual asset mix as at December 31, 2020 is shown in the table below:

 Actual Target

 Fixed Income

-Short-Term Assets 0.7% 1.0%
+Short-Term Assets 0.11% 1.00%

-Government Bonds 17.7% 17.8%
+Government Bonds 17.59% 17.80%

-Corporate Bonds 17.6% 17.7%
+Corporate Bonds 17.65% 17.70%

 Inflation-Linked

-Real Return Bonds 4.9% 5.0%
+Real Return Bonds 5.01% 5.00%

-Real Estate 5.1% 5.0%
+Real Estate 5.06% 5.00%

-Infrastructure 5.1% 5.0%
+Infrastructure 5.06% 5.00%

-Absolute Return Strategy 8.0% 8.0%
+Absolute Return Strategy 7.98% 8.00%

 Public Equity

-Canadian 5.5% 6.5%
+Canadian 6.60% 6.50%

-Canadian Small-Cap 1.0% 1.0%
+Canadian Small-Cap 1.00% 1.00%

-U.S. 2.8% 5.0%
+U.S. 3.53% 5.00%

-International 3.6% 5.0%
+International 4.40% 5.00%

 Minimum Volatility Equity

-Canadian 6.0% 5.0%
+Canadian 4.88% 5.00%

-U.S. 6.0% 5.0%
+U.S. 5.49% 5.00%

-International 6.0% 5.0%
+International 4.93% 5.00%

-Emerging Markets 4.0% 4.0%
+Emerging Markets 4.07% 4.00%

-Private Equity 5.2% 4.0%
+Private Equity 5.63% 4.00%

-Active Asset Mix Position 0.8% 0.0%
+Active Asset Mix Position 1.01% 0.00%

 Total 100.00% 100.00%

-The slight deviations of the asset class weights between the actual and target asset mixes are due to Market Price Movements.
+The slight deviations of the asset class weights between the actual and target asset mixes are due to market price movements.
 In other words, as asset prices change, weights naturally change as well.
 Vestcor is authorized to allow weights for asset classes to slightly deviate from policy weights to minimize transaction costs; however, weights are rebalanced to policy weights once deviations go beyond an allowable range.

-2019 Returns
+2020 Returns

-The nominal return (the rate of return without adjusting for inflation) for the NBPSPP was 11.65% for the year ended December 31, 2019.
-This resulted in approximately \$881.1 million in net investment income added to the Plan for the year.
-The chart below illustrates the nominal return compared to the benchmark return for the one-year, four-year, and five-year (since the NBPSPP's conversion to a shared risk plan), as well as the twenty-three year period that Vestcor has managed the pension fund.
+2020 was a very challenging year, with global financial markets experiencing a volatile first half of the year, followed by a rebound from the significant initial negative reaction to the outbreak of the COVID-19 pandemic.
+Ultimately the NBPSPP investment program experienced another successful year.
+The nominal return (the rate of return without adjusting for inflation) for the NBPSPP was 7.23% for the year ended December 31, 2020.
+This resulted in approximately \$590 million in net investment income added to the Plan for the year.
+The chart below illustrates the nominal return compared to the benchmark return for the one-year, four-year, and six-year (since the NBPSPP's conversion to a shared risk plan), as well as the twenty-four year period that Vestcor has managed the pension fund.

-The overall nominal return, before investment management fees, in excess of the portfolio benchmark, resulted in 0.50% of gross investment value added.
-After deducting investment management costs of 0.13%, the net value added to the pension fund was 0.37%, slightly below the target value add of 0.42%.
+The overall nominal return, before investment management fees, in excess of the portfolio benchmark, resulted in 0.13% of gross investment value added.
+After deducting investment management costs of 0.12%, the net value added to the pension fund was 0.01%.
+While this is below the target value add of 0.42% for 2020, the longer-term value added returns since the Plan conversion have been very strong.